Fix: Twitch Not Loading (Chrome / Firefox)

 Although it’s rare to find Twitch down for maintenance, it does happen occasionally.

-As with many other websites, when the Twitch development team is about to release a significant update, it’s better to create a short downtime than risk affecting an existing feature.
-They do this by initiating maintenance, during which the Twitch platform will be temporarily unavailable.
+Like many other websites, when the Twitch development team is preparing to release a major update, it’s safer to have a brief period of unavailability rather than take a chance on impacting a current feature.
+They accomplish this by performing maintenance, which temporarily makes the Twitch platform unavailable.

 It’s easy to check whether or not Twitch services are up and running.
 You can accomplish this by visiting status.twitch.tv, the official system monitoring service provided by the platform.